 Plan Ahead – Ecology is a highly seasonal It is often the case that prospective developers leave the ecology element of their planning application to the last minute, only to find that they have missed the window for undertaking stage 2 bat activity surveys.
-Their project could therefore be put on hold for up to seven months until late April/ early May.
+Their project be put on hold for up to seven months until late April/ early May.

 - Instruct a Reputable Consultancy – If your barn development requires a bat survey, you must instruct an experienced and licensed bat surveyor to undertake the Preliminary Roost Assessment.
 Non-licensed surveyors run the risk of breaking the law by entering bat roosts and disturbing bats.
 Not only will this eventually render the results of the survey null and void, but it could also lead to prosecution by the respective statutory body (Natural England in England and Natural Resources Wales in Wales).
 Acer Ecology’s licensed bat workers are experienced in undertaking every stage of bat surveys in a timely, pragmatic and cost-effective manner.

 - Prepare to be Flexible with your Design Plan – The types of bats that inhabit barns often require reasonable amounts of space within which to roost (i.e. void-dwelling and direct access species).
-It may therefore be necessary to set aside certain areas of the barn for use as dedicated bat roosts following completion of renovation works.
-It is therefore important to remain relatively flexible with the design proposals, so that any eventualities can be incorporated into architectural plans without lengthy and potentially costly delays.
+It may be necessary to set aside certain areas of the barn for use as dedicated bat roosts following completion of renovation works.
+It is therefore important to remain relatively flexible with the design proposals so that any eventualities can be incorporated into architectural plans without lengthy and potentially costly delays.

-Depending on the nature of the bat roost and the proposed development works, the outcome of your bat survey could range from minor precautionary measures associated to timing of works, to like-for-like compensatory mitigation.
+Depending on the nature of the bat roost and the proposed development works, the outcome of your bat survey could range from minor precautionary measures associated with the timing of works to like-for-like compensatory mitigation.
 The type of mitigation for roosting bats within barns depends on several factors: the species of bat, the functionality and ecological significance of the roost, and the development proposals.
 If your barn is confirmed as containing a bat roost, then it will be necessary to apply for a development licence from the relevant statutory authority (Natural England in England or Natural Resources Wales in Wales).

 For a full guide to bat mitigation, check out our page here.